'Slow' roll-out of median barrier despite reducing head-on deaths by half

 By Meriana Johnsen of RNZ

-Just 16km of median barrier was installed on roads last year, raising questions about the government's ambitious plan to roll out 198km of life-saving median barrier by mid-2021.
+Just 16km of median barrier was installed on roads last year, raising questions about the Government's ambitious plan to roll out 198km of life-saving median barrier by mid-2021.

-The government has invested $1.4 billion in upgrading 870km of New Zealand's highest risk roads which it expects will prevent 160 deaths and serious injuries every year.
+The Government has invested $1.4 billion in upgrading 870km of the country's highest risk roads which it expects will prevent 160 deaths and serious injuries every year.

-Despite evidence that median barriers reduce head-on fatalities by 47 percent, only 5 percent of New Zealand highways are median-divided.
+Despite evidence that median barriers reduce head-on fatalities by 47 per cent, only 5 per cent of New Zealand highways are median-divided.

 Malcolm Barnett's 18-year-old stepdaughter Krystal was killed in a head-on collision in 2005, along State Highway 2 between Silverstream and Upper Hutt.